-There’s simply not enough runs/goals scored on average to set a realistic line for every game.
+There are simply not enough runs/goals scored on average to set a realistic line for every game.
 The money lines in these sports are not as drastic as what you would see in football or basketball.
-Fewer runs/points allows for more unpredictability in the final outcome.
+Fewer runs/points allow for more unpredictability in the final outcome.

-There are other sports where moneyline based odds are used.
-Most of which involve a head-to-head matchup of individuals not teams.
+There are other sports where moneyline-based odds are used.
+Most of these involve a head-to-head matchup of individuals, not teams.